ViacomInc/data-point/packages/bench-trial/README.md

 #### Sync vs Async

 - Synchronous methods are simple methods that expect a return value.
-- Asynchronous methods are a bit different to benchmarkjs async methods, bench-trail expects async methods to follow the [error-first callbacks](https://nodejs.org/api/errors.html#errors_error_first_callbacks).
+- Asynchronous methods are a bit different to benchmarkjs async methods, bench-trial expects async methods to follow the [error-first callbacks](https://nodejs.org/api/errors.html#errors_error_first_callbacks).

 #### Testing

-bench-trail provides a convenience method that accepts the function to execute and a value to check against the result of the code you are testing.
+bench-trial provides a convenience method that accepts the function to execute and a value to check against the result of the code you are testing.
 It takes care of async vs async depending on how you set the `async` flag.

 ```js
 test(test:function, value:*)